Ocr'd Text:

 On Eating up your Friend's Piece of Bread

-Taking advantage of the Corms on his Feet to grab
+Taking advantage of the Corns on his Feet to grab

 his Hoop